rust-lang/mdBook/guide/src/format/configuration/general.md

   `src` directly under the root folder.
 But this is configurable with the `src` key in the configuration file.
 - **language:** The main language of the book, which is used as a language attribute `<html lang="en">` for example.
+  This is also used to derive the direction of text (RTL, LTR) within the book.
+- **text-direction**: The direction of text in the book: Left-to-right (LTR) or Right-to-left (RTL).
+Possible values: `ltr`, `rtl`.
+  When not specified, the text direction is derived from the book's `language` attribute.

 **book.toml**
 ```toml